mpc-qt/mpc-qt/README.md

 ## Compiling on Windows

-While this program is meant for Linux, it is possible to compile it on Windows with the [MSYS2 edition of Qt Creator] due to the largely cross-platform Qt toolkit.
+While this program is meant for Unix, it is possible to compile it on Windows with the [MSYS2 edition of Qt Creator] due to the largely cross-platform Qt toolkit.
 MSVC is not supported.